How Much Renters Insurance Do You Need?

 - Where do you purchase your furniture from, IKEA, or is that bedroom suite from Granny Broyhill, or Ethan Allen?

-There is no one size fits all when it comes to the amount of coverage that is appropriate for your renter’s insurance.
+There is no one size fits all when it comes to the amount of contents coverage that is appropriate for your renter’s insurance.

 This is another time that you need to consult your agent to help give you some guidance to help walk you through all of the things to consider.